Banaue Rice Terraces in the Philippines

 The Banaue Rice Terraces are often called the Eighth Wonder of the World by Filipinos, though that title has been claimed by many nations.
 Regardless, the historical terraces are worthy of such high praise.

 It is said that if the steps from these terraces were connected from end to end, the length would be enough to circle half the globe.
 That’s a lot of steps!

 Locals still plant rice and vegetables on the terraces to this day, but many families have turned to hospitality and tourism instead.
 You can’t fault them, there’s much more money in tourism then rice production.

 Unfortunately, this has lead to neglect and severe erosion in many sections.
 Only time will tell how this change in direction will impact the region.

-For the best views, you have to go up, up, up!
-Surprising, I know.
+For the best views of the Banaue Rice terraces, you have to go up!

 There are several lookout points that offer spectacular panoramic views of the vibrant green terraces – some of the terraces reach an altitude of over 1,500 meters (4,920 feet).